Patent law of China: Patent subsidies and quality of patents

 technological fields, including biotechnology, space, information technology, new materials, etc. As a part of these efforts, the city of Shanghai introduced in 1999 a patent subsidy program for local businesses.
 By 2003 similar programs have been adopted by almost every province in PR China.

 Such programs quickly resulted in PR China becoming world largest patent filer in terms of patent families filed and patents issued: in 2020 China accounted for 46% all patent applications in the World.

-The policy of subsidies for patent prosecution in PR China is expected to end in 2025.
+However, the subsidy policy resulted in a flood of low-quality patents and, especially, of low-quality utility models.
+In order to improve the quality of the Chinese patent system, the PRC government cancelled subsidies for the patent application stage by June 30, 2021.
+This means local governments are no longer permitted to offer financial support, rewards, or subsidies for the costs associated with applying for a patent.
+Subsidies for granted patents were eliminated entirely by the end of 2025.